 This course is a continuation of NSC Paramedic 1 - 4.
-Trauma and assessment based management will be discussed.
-Students will perform a 120 hour field internship with ambulance services and fire based EMS.
-During the latter half of the course students will review previous course content and practice NREMT practical skills stations in preparation for the NREMT-Paramedic practical and written exams.
+Students will perform a 150 hour field internship with ambulance services and fire based EMS services.
+Students will review previous course content and practice NREMT practical skills stations in preparation for the NREMT-Paramedic practical and written exams.
+Students will do projects to prepare them for employment in EMS related occupations.
 Prerequisites - EMS 763 NSC Paramedic 4 and EMS 815 Pediatric Advanced Life Support course.
-Co-requisite - EMS 820 Prehospital Trauma Life Support NSC = National Standard Curriculum.
+Corequisite - EMS 820 Prehospital Trauma Life Support \NSC = National Standard Curriculum.